Andriichello/articles/laravel/OVERRIDING_ELOQUENT_BUILDER.md

     }
 }
 ```
-Important thing to note is that calling `holidays()` on an instance of `Restaurant` model will return object of type `BelongsToMany`, which in turn has `HolidayQueryBuilder` as base query builder.
+Important thing to note is that calling `holidays()` on an instance of `Restaurant` will return object of type `BelongsToMany`, which in turn has `HolidayQueryBuilder` as base query builder.
 In tinker it will look something like this:

 ``` php
 >>> $restaurant->holidays()